mongodb/laravel-mongodb/README.md

     $books = User::first()->books;

+When using embedded documents, there will also be an inverse relation available:

+    $user = $book->user;

 Inserting and updating embedded documents works just like the `belongsTo` relation:

     $book = new Book(array('title' => 'A Game of Thrones'));